 I also really loved Big Magic by Elizabeth Gilbert.

-All of these were pretty life changing books for me.
+All of these were pretty life-changing books for me.
 If you read them, you’ll understand why.
 I felt like they were written just for me.
 Good stuff.
 The combination of these books really helped me combat burnout and find ways to increase my productivity by doing less.

-Hopes + dreams
+Hopes + dreams from a hand letterer

 What areas are you still working on becoming better at, as a business owner and a creative individual?

 As a business owner, the biggest thing I struggle with is learning to let go of control and pass off some of the work to very capable people.
 Instead of burning myself out with 16 hour days (been there, done that), I’ve taken on some help so I can focus on the things only I can do.
-I have a Creative Team of talented ladies that help me with creating blog content, I have a Virtual Assistant who helps me create round-up based content, and I just hired my first blog assistant to take over some of the emails and social media scheduling.
+I have a Creative Team of talented ladies that help me create blog content, a Virtual Assistant who helps me create round-up based content, and I just hired my first blog assistant to take over some of the emails and social media scheduling.

 As a creative, it’s making time for daily practice and “just for fun” creative time.
 The business-y stuff can take over all of that if you let it.
 I just started doing “Funday Fridays” just for myself.
 It’s a day where I take a creative online course, sightsee, read a book, etc. Anything that’s fun, inspirational and/or further develops my skills.